ltiao/ltiao.github.io.nikola/about/index.rst

-I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team and the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.
+I am currently a Software Engineer at `NICTA`_ on the Spatial Analytics Systems Team and the `BDKD (Big Data and Knowledge Discovery)`_ project, where I work among a group of leading Machine Learning researchers with expertise in Nonparametric Bayesian Inference (in particular, Gaussian Processes.)

 In my spare time, if I am not working on one of my many incomplete side projects or reading on my Kindle, you'll either find me shooting hoops at the